Site speed is one of the most important factors in getting ranked in Google. If your site is slow it will have a direct impact on your rankings.

 Given that your website works for your business 24 hours a day, 365 days a year, affording your hosting the same level of investment seems an absolute no-brainer – but we still come across mission-critial website that underperform on budget hosting accounts.

-If your website is huge, runs WooCommerce or other process-heavy plugins, then you may need to consider twice this or more to get the site working on hosting it deserves.
+If your website is huge, has a WooCommerce store or other process-heavy plugins, then you may need to consider twice this or more to get the site working on hosting it deserves.

 If you’d like to talk about your hosting, have us examine your current set up or to get a free site audit, give us a call on 01295 266644 or click below to send us a message.